English tort law: Nuisance

 The tort of nuisance allows a claimant (formerly plaintiff) to sue for most acts that interfere with their use and enjoyment of their land.
 A good example of this is in the case of Jones v Powell (1629).
-A brewery made stinking vapors waft to neighbours' property, damaging his papers.
+A brewery made stinking vapours waft to neighbours' property, damaging his papers.
 Because he was a landowner, the neighbour sued in nuisance for this damage.
 But Whitelocke J, speaking for the Court of the King's Bench, said that because the water supply was contaminated, it was better that the neighbour's documents were risked.
 He said "it is better that they should be spoiled than that the common wealth stand in need of good liquor."
 Nowadays, interfering with neighbours' property is not looked upon so kindly.
 Nuisance deals with all kinds of things that spoil a landowner's enjoyment of his property.